The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Data and methods

 \subsubsection{Modeling the intrinsic X-ray signal}

 First, we model the X-ray emission of the ICM based on the thermodynamical and chemical properties of the simulation gas cells, as predicted by TNG-Cluster.
-For the purposes of this work, we use the 4.4.0 version of the PyXSIM package \citep[][]{ZuHone14} in combination to the SOXS package \citep[][]{ZuHone23}.
+For the purposes of this work, we use the 4.4.0 version of the PyXSIM package \citep[][]{ZuHone14}, which follows the approach of the PHOX code \citep[][]{Biffi12,Biffi13}, in combination to the SOXS package \citep[][]{ZuHone23}.

-Similar to \citet{Truong24}, for every cluster, we consider as emitting sources all the gas cells that are within the Friend-of-Friend halo and that are within a 3D radius of R$_{\text{500c}}$.
+Similar to recent works \citep[e.g.][]{ZuHone23b,Truong24}, for every cluster, we consider all the gas cells that are within a 3D radius of $R_{\text{500c}}$, including contribution from satellites, as emitting sources.
+While this approach excludes emission from structures outside that radius, \citet{ZuHone23b} has shown for \textit{eROSITA} mocks that their effect on the inferred cluster properties is negligible.
 Throughout, the centre of a cluster from TNG-Cluster is defined as the minimum of the potential.
 Furthermore, we assume that all gas cells satisfying the following criteria contribute to the X-ray emission of a given targeted cluster: have a temperature higher than $3 \times 10^5$\,K ($\simeq$ 0.03 keV), a negative net cooling rate, and are not star forming.

 For each gas cell, we assume an optically-thin plasma in collisional ionisation equilibrium.
 We therefore model its emitted spectrum with an \texttt{apec} model (i.e. equivalently the \texttt{vapec} variant among XSPEC's models) based on the AtomDB atomic library \citep[v3.0.9][]{Smith01,Foster12}.